Frequently Asked Questions

 Does the Kentucky State Police have a "ride along" program?

 Yes.
 The Kentucky State Police does have a "ride along" program.
-If you are interested contact the Kentucky State Police Recruitment Office at 1-866-360-3165 or
+If you are interested contact the Post of your area.
+To find your post, click here.

 Where can I obtain information regarding Kentucky road conditions?